StormPacer/nootils/README.md

 Rain(0, 20, 300)
 ```

+## Contributing
+As this package is community ran, we appreciate whoever commits to it.

+To commit, you need the following:

+- A new function, not already in the package (just update it if it already exists)
+- A description of what the function does
+- All variables explained one by one and what they do
+- Formatted the way other functions are

+#

 All Nootils functions are documented using JSDoc allowing you to view documentation in an IDE using intellisense:

 <div align="center"><img src="./intellisense.png" /></div>